US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-This Zero was either one of two A6M2 Zeros led by Lt.
+This Zero was either one of three possible Zeros known to have ditched at Deboyne Lagoon.
+Either one of two A6M2 Zeros led by Lt.
 Notomi that ditched after Shoho was sunk.
-Or, A6M2 piloted by PO2c Okura Shigeru from the 14th Shotai from Zuikaku ditched after was sunk.
+Or, more likely A6M2 piloted by PO2c Okura Shigeru from the 14th Shotai from Zuikaku.

 Wreckage

-This wreck is in shallow water on a sandy bottom, just off the northern tip of Nivani Island, in 2-4m of water.
+This Zero ditched into 2-4m of water and landed intact and upright on a sandy bottom off the northern tip of Nivani Island, in 2-4m of water.

-This wreck is identified in Allied reports as 'AD4, Zeke, 8 May 42, Deboyne group' with only an asterisk where the serial number should be, possibly there is another report
+On June 3, 1942 this Zero was investigated by Australian Army.
+This wreckage was identified in Allied reports as "AD4, Zeke, 8 [sic] May 42, Deboyne group" with only an asterisk where the serial number should be, possibly there is another report.
+The code AD identified airplanes inspected by the Advance Echelon, Fifth Air Force.
+The code letters were followed by a number which identified an individual wreck.

 Lt Mac Rich, Lousiade Archipelago Patrol diary: June 3, 1942: